SEE ALSO

 a) Luke adds a name: In Luke 3:35-36 he includes a Cainan between Salah and Arphaxad.
 Genesis 11:12-13 includes No name between Arphaxad and Salah.
 Cainan is the son of Arphaxad and Shelah is the son of Cainan according to Luke; while in the Chronicle this name is not found.
 However, in Hebrew traditional lineage this name can be found, it is found in the Greek Septuagint Version.
 Why was this name not in our Bible and found in Septuagint and tradition?
 By some Hebrew traditions if a person died when they are very young before they have a chance to establish a name for himself, the child born to them will be known as the child of the living grandfather.
 This practice is shown in the book of Ruth where Ruth’s son Obed is referred to as the son of Naomi.
 Ruth 14:7.
 If the son died before he established himself and legally took possession of the properties and rights as a son he would not be listed.
 Or if they were of bad reputation they might not be listed.
 Was the latter the case with Cainan?

 In The Patriarchal Age: or, the History and Religion of Mankind (1854), George Smith writes[1]: "It is remarkable that, notwithstanding the omission of the name of Cainan from the Hebrew text, and the consequent general rejection of him by historians, there are more traditions preserved of him than of his son Salah.
 'The Alexandrine Chronicle derives the Samaritans from Cainan; Eustachius Antiochenus, the Saggodians; George Syncellus, the Gaspheni; Epiphanius the Cajani.
-Besides the particulars already mentioned, it is said Cainan was the first after the flood who invented astronomy (astrology), and that his sons made a god of him, and worshipped his image after his death.
+Besides the particulars already mentioned, it is said Cainan was the first after the flood who invented astronomy (astrology), and that his sons made a god of him, and worshiped his image after his death.
 The founding of the city of Harran in Mesopotamia is also attributed to him; which, it is pretended, is so called from a son he had of that name.' -Anc.
 Univ.
 Hist., vol. i, p.
 96, note."

 Such a deletion would not be acceptable to the gentile world where actual parenthood is always counted.